vxnxnt rated The Fellowship of the Ring: 5 stars

-Heavily interested in politics, games, music, technology and just the World altogether.
-I'm also a Computer Engineering student and am bilingual in English and German.
+Heavily interested in politics, games, music, technology and just the world altogether.
+I'm also a computer engineering student of the TU Braunschweig.
+Bilingual in English and German.

 This link opens in a pop-up window